 In order to foster curricular and course improvement, the Professional Growth Fund is provided to support faculty activities including participation in research or field-related events, conferences, other professional development activities, or presenting a premier display of one’s work.

-These grants are intended to serve as “seed money”.
+These grants, sponsored by the Center for Excellence in Teaching and Learning, are intended to serve as “seed money."
 Applications for continued project funding that have already received support will not be granted, unless it is demonstrated that the additional funding is for fundamentally different development activities.
 An exception to this will be considered if the applicant’s department/college has also provided substantial additional funding of their own to support further development.

 Event / Conference / Professional Development